 Comic book aesthetics meet pure cinema.

-Danger: Diabolik’s color and art direction have a big-time appeal to art students.
-Its action-movie stylistics certainly knocked us out fifty years ago, blending Feuillade (breakneck action, aestheticized and glamorized) with Georges Franju (artistic delicacy, an emphasis on textures).
+Danger: Diabolik’s color and art direction appeal big-time to art students.
+Its action-movie stylistics certainly knocked us out fifty years ago, blending Louis Feuillade (breakneck action, aestheticized and glamorized) with Georges Franju (artistic delicacy, an emphasis on textures).
 Bava’s camera loves to linger on startlingly beautiful scenes.
 Diabolik’s white jaguar creates psychedelic reflections as it traverses a cream-colored underground tunnel.
 His cave grotto has a shimmering, sensual visual atmosphere, when Eva waits poolside to have a necklace of giant emeralds affixed to her chest.
 The criminal doesn’t use ordinary smoke to mask his getaway, but smoke in billowing multi-colored plumes.
 Bava’s wide-angle lenses and sharp camera moves (and zooms) energize every shot.
 The distorting lenses exaggerate the motion of speeding cars and trains.
 When Diabolik dashes up a stairway his spidery legs seem to stretch to twice their length.

 How does one translate comic book action to film?

 Comic books must render all action in stylized static images.
 Remember how Jean-Luc Godard created ‘action’ scenes for Alphaville by having his combatants hold still poses, as if for a camera?
 That’s also the modus operandi of syndicated cartoonist Jack Lemmon in Richard Quine’s How to Murder Your Wife — he bases his cartoon panels on actual still photo shoots.
 His actor-models must pose like cartoon characters.